docker-flow/docker-flow-swarm-listener/README.md

 Sending a service notification to http://proxy:8080/v1/docker-flow-proxy/reconfigure?serviceName=go-demo&port=8080&servicePath=/demo
 ```

-As you can see, the listener detected that the `go-demo` service has the label `DF_NOTIFY` and sent the notification request.
+As you can see, the listener detected that the `go-demo` service has the label `com.df.notify` and sent the notification request.
 The address of the notification request is the value of the environment variable `DF_NOTIFICATION_URL` declared in the `swarm-listener` service.
 The parameters are a combination of the service name and all the labels prefixed with `DF_`.

 ## Environment Variables